-Due to funding cuts, staff time is very limited but we will reply as soon as possible.
+Due to funding cuts, the Dictionary is only staffed on a part time basis, but we will try to reply as soon as possible.

 The Dictionary of Sydney is a free, innovative, collaborative online history project.